pointw-dev/halchemy/src/docs-generator/src/errors/handling.md

 ### Status Codes
 By default, if the API successfully receives the request and successfully delivers a response, that is considered a success - even if the status code of the response is not what your code is expecting.
 Most HTTP libraries behave this way, but some (like Axios) will throw an exception if the status code is not 2xx.

 You can decide, however, which status codes you want halchemy to consider as errors and thus raise an exception.
-You do this by setting the "raise on status codes" to indicate which status codes are errors.
+You do this by setting the `raise on status codes` to indicate which status codes are errors.

 To indicate a set of status codes, use a combination of ranges, individual status codes, and greater-than/less-than symbols.

-A common problem with those HTTP libraries which throw on non 2xx is if you are performing a search and you know there may be no results (i.e. a status code of 404) you may not want to have the request throw an exception - but you do want to for all other non-2xx codes.
+A common problem this helps you solve is: If you are performing a search and you know there may be no results (i.e. a status code of 404) you may not want to have the request throw an exception - but you do want to for all other codes 400 and above.
 Here is how you can tell halchemy this is what you want:

 <tabs>
 <tab name="Python">